 As a licensed driver and a member of our community, it is important to remember the need for effective traffic regulation and high safety standards.
 The District Attorney’s Office considers this to be an important part of our responsibility, yet we acknowledge that many traffic infractions are unintentional and/or isolated occurrences.

-With that in mind, our office has adopted a policy whereby many infractions may be handled quickly and simply through the mail, thus eliminating the need for further court appearances.
-Please keep in mind that not all infractions are eligible for disposition in the manner set forth on this website.
-Any traffic case that involves a misdemeanor charge, alcohol consumption, an accident or an unacceptably high speed (25 miles per hour over the posted speed limit) will be reviewed by an Assistant District Attorney in our office and handled by our office in the appropriate local criminal court.
+With that in mind, our office has adopted a policy whereby many infractions may be handled quickly and simply through the mail by participating in the Broome County Traffic Diversion Program, thus eliminating the need for further court appearances.
+Please keep in mind that not all infractions are eligible for this program.
+Any traffic case that involves a misdemeanor charge, alcohol consumption, an accident or an unacceptably high speed (30 miles per hour over the posted speed limit) will be reviewed by an Assistant District Attorney in our office and handled by our office in the appropriate local criminal court.
 This may include a pre-trial conference and/or a trial in the local criminal court.

-In the remaining cases, which make up the majority of traffic infraction cases, our office has established a policy whereby cases may be disposed of prior to a trial by offering pleas to reduced charges.
+In the remaining cases, which make up the majority of traffic infraction cases, our office has established a policy whereby motorists may have their charges disposed of and dismissed by completing the Broome County Traffic Diversion Program.